 Buttle UK Quality Mark

 The challenges facing young people leaving care are enormous.
-When suffering financial disadvantage and struggling to find somewhere to live - often without family support - applying for and succeeding within education is a real achievement.
+For people suffering financial disadvantage and struggling to find somewhere to live - often without family support - applying for education, and succeeding while they are there, is a real achievement.

 Customer Service Excellence

 The Customer Service Excellence Standard tests the areas that research has indicated are important for customers in great depth, with particular focus on delivery, timeliness, information, professionalism and staff attitude.
-There is also an emphasis placed on developing customer insight, understanding users' experience and robust measurement of service satisfaction.
+The award also places emphasis on developing customer insight, understanding users' experience and measuring service satisfaction.

 Green League 1st Class